-Table 5.1: Summary of Options for Accessible Taxi Service Levels in Mississauga (Based on Core Fleet of 668 Taxis) AODA Compliant Approach 4 Basic 3 General Availability 2 Reasonable Comparability 1 Equal Service Level Accessible Licences Required (% of fleet) 61 (9% of fleet) 102 (15% of fleet) 138 (21% of fleet) 668 (All of the fleet) Service Level Experienced by Clients with Wheelchairs/ Mobility Device Virtually all trips served but wait times may be longer and occasionally very long when a taxi must be dispatched across the city Virtually all trip requests served, many trips with some waiting periods All trip requests served, most within similar timeframe to other taxi requests All trip requests served, wait times the same as other taxi request.
+Table 5. and the first state of the stat ons for Accessible Tax on Core Fleet of 668 i Service Levels in Mis Taxis) sissauga AODA Compliant Approach 4 Basic 3 General Availability 2 Reasonable Comparability 1 Equal Service Level Accessible Licences Required (% of fleet) 61 (9% of fleet) 102 (15% of fleet) 138 (21% of fleet) 668 (All of the fleet) Service Level Experienced by Clients with Wheelchairs/ Mobility Device Virtually all trips served but wait times may be longer and occasionally very long when a taxi must be dispatched across the city Virtually all trip requests served, many trips with some waiting periods All trip requests served, most within similar timeframe to other taxi requests All trip requests served, wait times the same as other taxi request.